mhamdouchi/ios_hi_packages/README.md

 `PaddingLabel`: Provides a UILabel subclass with optional padding around the label.

 `StrokeLabel`: Provides a UILabel subclass with stroke around the letters.

+# Extensions
+`BinaryInteger`: Provides helper methods for even and odd numbers.

+`BundleExtension`: Provides helper methods for accessing app `versionNumber` and `buildNumber`

+`CGFloatExtension`: Provides a static var for `statusBarHeight`.
+This is especially helpful when you need to draw a view under the status bar for an iPhone with and without the notch.